jinschoi/simplify3d-docs/index.md

 You can specify modifiers to the layer height and layer speed for the first layer only.
 It is possible to use multiple processes to have the same effect, but you can use these settings to easily change the most common first-layer settings easily without using a separate process.

 **First Layer Height** should ideally be 100%, but it can be increased to make it easier to start low-layer-height prints.
-Some people like to lower it for large layer height prints to improve bed adhesion, but since the extrusion rate is adjusted accordingly, I am not sure I believe reducing first layer height through this setting makes a difference.
+It can be also used to lower the first layer height without correspondingly reducing the extrusion rate, which can give better first layer adhesion.

 ##### Raft Settings